kjbreil/htoh/README.md

 1. The source directory is walked and video files (`.mkv`, `.mp4`, `.mov`, `.m4v`) are probed with `ffprobe`.
 Only H.264/AVC videos are queued.
 2. Discovered files are recorded in `work/.hevc_state.tsv` with their status (`queued`, `processing`, `done`, `failed`).
 This allows `opti` to resume automatically if you restart it later.
 3. Each worker calls `ffmpeg` with `-progress pipe:1` and feeds progress updates into the dashboard.
 4. Finished encodes are written under the work directory, preserving the relative path and appending `.hevc.mkv` by default.
 Use `-output-mp4` to force `.hevc.mp4` and `-faststart-mp4` to keep MP4 inputs in MP4 while leaving other codecs in MKV.
-Before launching `ffmpeg`, opti inspects the probed stream to estimate bits-per-pixel and chooses engine-specific quality targets so HEVC outputs stay close to the original quality without runaway file sizes.
+Before launching `ffmpeg`, opti inspects the probed stream to estimate bits-per-pixel and chooses engine-specific quality targets so HEVC outputs stay close to the original quality without runaway file sizes; add `-fast` if you want the heuristics to lean another step toward smaller encodes.
 5. With `--swap-inplace`, the tool renames the source file to `<name>.original` and moves the encoded file back to `<name>` (falling back to a copy if the directories are on different filesystems).

 Interrupting the program (Ctrl+C) allows in-flight workers to finish their current tick.
 Re-running the command will skip everything marked `done` in the state file.